it only looks that way because six arms require bodacious pecs.

 The woman in Tiger's photo isn't dead...

 Because it seems silly that you would hate other Canadians because your dearly departed loved one was one.
-But rather I believe she CHEATED on him or betrayed him in some way with no justification.
+Instead, she CHEATED on him or betrayed him in some way with no justification.
 When he spoke about it to her friends, they sided with her instead of him.
 Thus, he became jaded and came to see Canadians as jerks with no real sense of justice.